NieneB/InternshipReport/index.md

   <figcaption>Prototype application overview</figcaption>
 </figure>

 On the web page a line can be drawn by LeafletDraw on the Leaflet map.
 The coordinates of this line are edited to a line string format and parsed into a SQL query.
-This query is explained in <a class="xref" href="#A9"> appendix 9 </a>.
+This query is explained in <a class="xref" href="#A9"> appendix 9 </a> code snippet 2 and 3.
 This query is asked to the API which requests the data from the PostGIS database.
-The response is a geoJSON array containing the heights on every 10 meters of the line.
+The response is a geoJSON array containing the heights on every 10 meters of the line (code snippet 11).
 This data is parsed back to the script of the website and used to draw the transect line and all the other characteristics needed.

 In <a class="xref" href="#A9"> appendix 9 </a> the code of the communication between the front-end and back-end is given.
 As well as an example of the leaflet map and the d3 compilation of the request.